Building my first AI Agent - Part 0: Basics

 However, for my personal projects I still go old-school by doing artisanal handmade coding.
 But as usual, my curiosity wants me to learn how things like Claude, Claude Code, ChatGPT and other agentic software work.
 I decided to build my own from scratch (but not training my own model).

-This will encompass pretty much all the aspects I want to learn: tool calling, agent loop, and knowledge retrieval.
+This will encompass pretty much all the aspects I want to learn: tool calling, agent loop, knowledge retrieval, memory, and proactive context suggestions.

 The plan